 Or, head to de Young Museum after a picnic at Golden Gate Park.

-If you’re into nostalgia of classic good times, go to independently owned Musee Mecanique, where they display antique arcade and carnival games for your pleasure.More Info (click to expand)
+If you’re into nostalgia of classic good times, go to independently owned Musee Mecanique, where they display antique arcade and carnival games for your pleasure.More Info (click to show all)

 18. Take a hike